Associated Independent Recording: AIR Montserrat (1979–1989)

 In 1975, AIR was sold to the Chrysalis Group, and Martin used the infusion of cash to build a residential studio on the island of Montserrat, a British colony in the Caribbean where the producer had a residence at Olveston House in Salem.
 The studio was built near Martin's home, situated on a hilltop overlooking the sea within a 26-acre farm and surrounded by mango, citrus, and coconut groves.
 After two years of construction, AIR Montserrat opened in July 1979, complete with several surrounding villas where clients could stay while working at the studio.
 The first band to record there was the Climax Blues Band who were recording their album Real to Reel.

 As of 1979, the studio consisted of a 46-channel Neve mixing console, a pair of MCI 24-track recorders, three Ampex ATR-102 2-track tape recorders and an MCI synchronizer (for any 46-track work), with JBL and Tannoy monitors.

-Jimmy Buffett recorded Volcano at the Montserrat studio in May 1979, naming the album and its title song for the then dormant Soufrière Hills volcano on the island.
+Jimmy Buffett recorded Volcano at the Montserrat studio in May 1979, naming the album and its title song after the then dormant Soufrière Hills volcano on the island.
 Elton John recorded three albums at the Montserrat studio in the 1980s.
 Dire Straits recorded their hugely successful Brothers in Arms album at the studio between 1984 and 1985.
 Other well-known studio clients at AIR Montserrat included the Police (Ghost in the Machine and Synchronicity), Earth, Wind & Fire, Ultravox, Orchestral Manoeuvres in the Dark (pre-recorded Junk Culture), Paul McCartney, Gerry Rafferty, Lou Reed, Rush, the Rolling Stones, Black Sabbath, Midge Ure, Little River Band, Duran Duran, Sheena Easton and Luther Vandross.

 By 1986, the studio equipment list read, in part:

 Recently refurbished control room now featuring 60 channels by SSL with automation and TR and 12 fully integrated channels by Rupert Neve of Focusrite, two 32-track Mitsubishi X850 digital machines and 24-track Studer A800.
 Digital mixing on two Mitsubishi X86.
 Very comprehensive ancillary equipment list.